physion/policy.ovation.io/docs/policies/data_integrity_policy.md

 ### Prevention of malware on Production Systems

-* All Production Systems must have OSSEC running at set to scan system every 2 hours and at reboot to assure not malware is present.
+* All Production Systems must have OSSEC running and set to scan system every 2 hours and at reboot to assure not malware is present.
 Detected malware is evaluated and removed.
 * All Production Systems are to only be used for Physion business needs.

 ### Patch Management